ANALYSIS-Shocked by Ukraine war, Russian neighbour Kazakhstan looks west | Politics

 ANALYSIS-Shocked by Ukraine war, Russian neighbour Kazakhstan looks west

-After surviving unrest in January triggered by fuel price rises, Tokayev unveiled sweeping reforms - including changes to the constitution and a hike in the minimum wage - and called snap elections.
-Amid popular demand for sweeping change, he has also accelerated plans to increase the amount of Kazakh oil exported west across the Caspian Sea, avoiding Russia to the north.
+After surviving unrest in January triggered by fuel price rises, Tokayev unveiled reforms - including constitutional amendments and a hike in the minimum wage - and called snap elections.
+Amid popular demand for sweeping change, he has recently accelerated plans to increase the amount of Kazakh oil exported west across the Caspian Sea, avoiding Russia to the north.

 There is little doubt that Kassym-Jomart Tokayev will extend his rule over Kazakhstan by seven years in presidential elections on Sunday.
 What is less clear is how the former diplomat can reduce his resource-rich country's dependence on Russia without alienating it.